WIN Recovery a Authorized Member of the SAFE House Network

 PEER MENTORING SESSIONS

-WiN Recovery program requires clients to attend Peer Facilitated Group Therapy.
-The peer facilitated group therapy uses curriculum that’s been proven by evidence base research to be effective.
-The Peer Facilitated groups offer our clients an opportunity to discover their self-worth, self-confidence, and self-esteem.
+WiN Recovery program requires clients to attend Peer Facilitated Support Groups.
+The peer facilitated group uses curriculum that’s been proven by evidence base research to be effective.
+The Peer Facilitated Support Groups offer our clients an opportunity to discover their self-worth, self-confidence, and self-esteem.

 MAKE OVER MOMMY